-- VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core) - VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core)
+- VI.C.1.
+The responsibility of the program, in partnership with the Sponsoring Institution, must include: - VI.C.1.a) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core) - VI.C.1.b) evaluating workplace safety data and addressing the safety of fellows and faculty members; ^(Core)

 Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance fellow and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse events.
+Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after safety events.

-policies and programs that encourage optimal fellow and faculty member well-being; and, (Core)
+VI.C.1.c) policies and programs that encourage optimal fellow and faculty member well-being; and, ^(Core)